embi-3/voxel-raytracer/README.md

 ## Overview
-This project is a voxel-based ray tracer which takes ideas from several papers.
+This project is a voxel-based ray tracer with various inspirations.

 Ray traversal was based on the Fast Voxel Traversal Algorithm by Amanatides and Woo: http://www.cse.yorku.ca/~amana/research/grid.pdf